 Life and works

-Ruurd Wiersma (1904-1980), born in a nearby community, came to live in this house in the 1950's.
+Ruurd Wiersma (1904-1980), born in a nearby community, settled in this house in the 1950's.
 He was as a transporter of milk from the cattle farms to the factory, which he did by boat.

 Starting with winter, it took him four years to complete this decoration (not surprisingly, if you consider that Wiersma put a lot of small details in his work and if you know that in the snowy winter scene all snowflakes were painted dot by dot by dot by dot by dot...).

-The wall decorated with a spring scene has a green meadow with grazing cattle at the bottom side, a blue sky with remigrating birds on the upper side and in between a lake (which are numerous in Frisia), all together a scene with the typical elements of the frisian contryside.
+The wall decorated with a spring scene has a green meadow with grazing cattle at the bottom side, a blue sky with remigrating birds on the upper side and in between a lake (which are numerous in Frisia), all together a scene with the typical elements of the Frisian countryside.

 The summer scene is characterised by a picture with a majestic sun, a wavy sea, a livey beach and a peaceful countryside.

 The next picture shows the decoration as it is situated in the interior on the left side of the stove.

 Ruurd Wiersma not only decorated the walls of the house, but also other elements, like furniture, shoes, etc. In this way he transformed his house into an outsider art environment.Wiersma probably wasn't aware of classifications like outsider art, nor is it likely that he did know about creators of outsider environments elsewhere in the world.
 He just liked to make his paintings.